-- A. Apply a small ring of white glue around inside of yellow tube as - Insert one of the green engine block rings until it is flush with the end of the yellow tube.
-Wipe away any excess glue.
+Apply a small ring of white glue around inside of yellow tube as up against the white ring.

+B. Insert one of the green engine block rings until it is flush with the end of the yellow tube.
+Wipe away any excess glue